catnipmadness/catnipmadness.github.io/about.markdown

 background: "/images/IMG_3889.JPG"
 ---

 My partner and [I](https://ebird.org/atlasnz/profile/MTQwMDcyNQ "About me") are novice birders and are keen to take on the challenges of the NZ Bird Atlas for our patch of the Manawatu.
-[about-me]:

 We have been collecting data for the Atlas since July 2019, and are looking at ways to maximise our efforts to support the atlas goal of *“record[ing] the presence of all bird species that occur within each square, during each of the four seasons [where] observers should aim to survey as many of the different vegetation or habitat types within each grid square as possible, and to submit a minimum of one complete bird checklist for each location surveyed”* (Ray and McArthur, 2019)[1].